Glowerwur/Privacy-Policy/README.md

 ## 1. Introduction

-Welcome to Who's the Spy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our application.

 ## 2. Information We Collect